Seollal | 7 Cool Korean Lunar New Year Traditions to Know About

 Seollal is based on the Lunar Calendar, so the exact date varies every year.
 It coincides with the second new moon, after the winter solstice, and usually falls in January or February.

-All you REALLY need to know, is that Seollal itself falls on Saturday, February 10th in 2024, with public holiday dates stretching from Friday, February 9th to Sunday, February 11th.
+All you REALLY need to know, is that Seollal itself falls on Saturday, February 10th in 2024, with public holiday dates stretching from Friday, February 9th to Sunday, February 12th (due to the make-up holiday day).

 What to Expect during Korean Lunar New Year